greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpmt-gp_storage_rca_collector.html.md

 :   Answer Yes to all prompts.

 -translog
-:   Specifies that transaction logs are required.
+:   Specifies that the tool should collect transaction log data.

 The tool also collects the following information: